o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 For more information about the viewport settings, see [Atom Tools Viewport](/docs/atom-guide/look-dev/tools/atom-tools-viewport/).

-## Editing Material Graphs
+## Editing material graphs
 ### Node creation and placement
 Nodes are the building blocks of every material graph.
 Every node serves a purpose, providing data or a distinct piece of functionality that you can add to the graph.

 To create and place nodes, do either one of the following:
-- Drag nodes from the node palette onto the material graph view.
+- **Drag** nodes from the node palette onto the material graph view.
-- Right-click on the graph view and choose a node from the embedded node palette.
+- **Right-click** on the graph view and choose a node from the embedded node palette.
 When you create a node, the node appears at the drop or click position.
 The node is selected and its properties display in the Inspector for editing.

-Depending on system constraints, this process can be repeated to add any number of nodes to a graph.
+Depending on system constraints, you can repeat this process add more nodes to a graph.
 Some operations may take longer to perform based on the number of nodes on a graph or the number of selected nodes.

-After nodes are added to the graph, you can move and reorganize them by dragging them to new positions.
-Access actions in the toolbar and in the Edit Menu to change the placement and alignment of selected nodes.
+After you add nodes, move and reorganize them by dragging them to new positions.
+Access actions in the toolbar and in the Edit menu to change the placement and alignment of the selected nodes.

-### Node Slots and Connections
+### Node slots and connections
 Every Material Canvas node has some number of slots. _Slots_ define properties, inputs, and outputs for a node.

 _Properties slots_ have no incoming or outgoing connections.
 They are often used as constant values or to describe other details about the node.